 If you want real-time location updates from anywhere, go LTE.
 Just be ready for a monthly fee.

-- Cons: Subscription required
+Cons: Monthly subscription required

 - Best For: Serious commuters and expensive e-bikes